-The County will consider evaluating the County's buffer requirement for wetlands and, based on the type of wetland, will consider establishing a minimum buffer distance for adequate protection efforts, and for optimal protect efforts.
+The County will consider evaluating the County's buffer requirement for wetlands and, based on the type of wetland, will consider establishing a minimum buffer distance of 50 feet to 300 feet for adequate protection efforts, and 100 feet to 500 feet for optimal protect efforts.
 These distances would be consistent with adequate and optimal buffer distances established by DNREC.